unused/hyperbolic-tree-browser/slides/slides.md

 ## Project Setup: Runtime Environment

-- Data-Driven Documents using D3.js (v4) <!-- Use to keep track and update data -->
+- Data-Driven Documents using D3.js (v4). <!-- Use to keep track and update data -->
-- Algorithm to generate via JavaScript (Poincaré disk model)
+- Algorithm to generate the visualization via JavaScript (Poincaré disk model).
-- Present using HTML/SVG and CSS
+- Present using HTML/SVG and CSS.

 ## Project Setup: Development Environment

 - Jest <!-- unit testing for algorithm, and snapshot testing for the result -->
 - Yarn, Webpack, ES6 <!-- state of the art env -->
 - HTML5, SVG 1.1, CSS3 <!-- no fancy extensions, keep to the basics -->
-- D3.js latest version (4.9.1)
+- D3.js latest (v4.9.1)

 ## Jest: Testing